 Drumming is one of the most distinctive woodpecker sounds, and birders can easily learn to recognize the patterns and rhythms of woodpecker drumming to help identify woodpeckers.
-Understanding why woodpeckers drum can help any birder expand their appreciation of these useful bird sounds and the birds that make them.
+Understanding why woodpeckers drum can help birders expand their appreciation of these useful bird sounds and the birds that make them.

 What Is Drumming?

-Drumming - also called tattooing, tapping and rapping - is a woodpecker's act of rapidly pecking on a resonant object to create a pattern of sound.
-Depending on the habitat, woodpeckers may choose both natural and artificial objects to drum on, including...
+Drumming, which is also called tattooing, tapping, and rapping, is a woodpecker's act of rapidly pecking on a resonant object to create a pattern of sound.
+Depending on the habitat, woodpeckers may choose both natural and artificial objects to drum on, including:

 - Hollow trees

 - Fallen logs or stumps